hsiangyuwen/P2P-Distributed-Filesystem/README.md

 # P2P-Distributed-Filesystem
-Term project of Socket Programming course
+Term project of Socket Programming course.
+This project just get work at Linux or Mac OS.